MILVLG/mmnas/docs/dataset_setup.md

 ## ITM Setup

-The image features are extracted using the [bottom-up-attention](https://github.com/peteanderson80/bottom-up-attention) strategy, with each image being represented as a fixed number (fixed 36) of 2048-D features.
+Following the strategy in [SCAN](https://github.com/kuanghuei/SCAN), the image features for ITM are also extracted using the [bottom-up-attention](https://github.com/peteanderson80/bottom-up-attention) strategy, with each image being represented as a fixed number (k=36) of 2048-D features.
 We store the features for each image in a `.npz` file.
-You can prepare the visual features by yourself or download the extracted features from [OneDrive](https://awma1-my.sharepoint.com/:f:/g/personal/yuz_l0_tn/EtbW4UUOn81CgRbIhRzsJUwBEEZDCGQU1oiuhhcBUbEC9Q?e=iCwNdi) and run the following commands:
+We provide the extracted features on [OneDrive](https://awma1-my.sharepoint.com/:f:/g/personal/yuz_l0_tn/EtbW4UUOn81CgRbIhRzsJUwBEEZDCGQU1oiuhhcBUbEC9Q?e=iCwNdi).
+After downloaded the zipped files, you can run the following commands to obtain the features in the right place.

 ```Bash
 $ cat itm-bua-fix36.tar.gz* | tar xz
 $ mv vgd-bua-fix100 data/vgd/bua-r101-fix36
 ```

-Retrival dataset can be found from [here](https://scanproject.blob.core.windows.net/scan-data/data_no_feature.zip).
-Extract the `f30k_precomp` folder and place it into `./data/itm/`. `dataset_flickr30k.json` can be found from the [caption datasets](https://cs.stanford.edu/people/karpathy/deepimagesent/caption_datasets.zip), and also be placed into `./data/itm/`.
+The annotation files of the Flickr30K dataset can be downloaded [here](https://scanproject.blob.core.windows.net/scan-data/data_no_feature.zip) and [here](https://cs.stanford.edu/people/karpathy/deepimagesent/caption_datasets.zip) to extract the `f30k_precomp` folder and the `dataset_flickr30k.json` file, respectively.

 Finally, the `./data` folder will have the following structure:
 ```angular2html